 Outreach Ministries – Support involvement in advancing the care of God’s creation and justice for all people.
 The various initiatives that comprise our Outreach ministries meet regularly to guide, coordinate, and direct support toward achieving their objectives.
 Recent outreach projects include Epiphany Soup Kitchen, The Cloak, DCYF Advent Project, City Meal Site, School Backpack Ministry, and Habitat for Humanity.
 Please consider supporting these ministries with your financial and volunteer support.

-Women’s Spirituality Group –meets once a month and is open not only to St Martin’s members but women in the local community who might want to enjoy exploring themes particular to women and women’s spirituality, without necessarily being members of the congregation – contact Susan Allen or visit their Facebook page.
+Women’s Spirituality Group – meets once a month and is open not only to St Martin’s members but women in the local community who might want to enjoy exploring themes particular to women and women’s spirituality, without necessarily being members of the congregation – contact Susan Allen.

 Gander (St. Martin’s Men’s Community) – meet to eat, meet to grow, meet to serve through regular large group pizza and beer gatherings, a small monthly themed lunch group, small book and Op-Ed discussion groups, and service planning projects.
 Gander is open to men in the wider community who would like to find a space for cultivating friendships and finding a space for spiritual growth in solidarity with other men.
 Contact Mark Sutherland.

 Knitting Ministry – meets on the 1st Saturday of each month to create beautiful knitted healing shawls which are then distributed to anyone known to us facing health challenges.
 Each shawl is given with a label attached saying who the shawl was knitted by and assuring the recipient of the healing prayers that have become incorporated into its very fibers.
 Hats for newborns are also knitted and distributed at Women’s and Infants.
 The members of this ministry gain considerable benefit from their fellowship created as they work together towards a shared endeavor.
 For further information contact Natasha Lofgren.